itcomusic/winsvc/README.md

 2.*Exit from run function had happened before context execution canceled (command of the stop was not sent)*
 3.*Service had got command of the stop but it caught panic after*
 - `context.Context` for graceful self shutdown
-- Exit from winsvc.Run if it is stopping for a long time. `TimeoutStop` which it default equals value 20s
+- Returns from winsvc.Run if it is stopping for a long time. `TimeoutStop` which it default equals value 20s
 - Package uses os.Chdir for easy using relative path

 ### Install